mikelytaev/n-wise/0000-n-wise.md

 ### Registry of n-wise states

-The current state of n-wise is an up-to-date list of participant's DID Documents.
+The current state of n-wise is an up-to-date list of parties DID Documents.
 In the case of pairwise, the state is stored by the participants and updated, if necessary, by direct notification of the other party.
 When there are more than two participants, the problem of synchronizing the state of this n-wise( i.e. [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science))) arising.
 It should be borne in mind that the state may change occasionally: users may be added or deleted, DID Documents may be modified (when keys are rotated or endpoints are changed).

 In principle, any trusted repository can act as a registry of n-wise states.
-The following options for storing the status of participants can be distinguished:
+The following options for storing the n-wise state can be distinguished:

 - #### Directly on the agent's side
 This approach is closest to [0023-did-exchange] protocol (https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md).
 However since there are more than two participants, an additional consensus procedure is required to correctly account for changes in the n-wise state.
 This option is suitable if the participants are represented by cloud agents which are (almost) always online.
 In this case, a consensus can be established between them by well-known algorithms (RAFT, Paxos, BFT).
 However, if most of the agents are mobile and are online only occasionally, the mentioned consensus algorithms stop working.
 So it is preferable to use external solutions for storing and updating states.